arczi84/wipeout-sdl1/README.md

 Also make sure to select "Clang C++ compiler for Windows" in "Individual Components" if it hasn't been already.

-The next step is to acquire development versions of SDL1.2 and GLEW.
+The next step is to acquire development versions of SDL1.2.
 The easiest way is to install [vcpkg](https://vcpkg.io) and let Visual Studio's integration build and install it for you.
 Follow the [vcpkg "Getting Started" guide](https://vcpkg.io/en/getting-started)